terrencekhng/fragrant-button/README.md

 ### About fragrant-button ###
 fragrant-button is a set of CSS3 buttons, they're flat designed but we offer three D buttons and gradient buttons, so they're fragrant, tasty huh!
+We hope to provide a high flexibility, high configure buttons and button components.

 ### Try ###